iifl-logo

 COMPANY PROFILE

 TVS Srichakra Limited (hereinafter referred as "the company" or "your company") is one of Indias largest manufacturers and exporters of two-wheeler, three-wheeler and off highway tyres (OHT).
-Domestically, the company is a leading supplier of tyres to Original Equipment Manufacturers (OEMs) as well as the replacement market, through a network of depots, distributors and retailers.
+Domestically, the company is a leading supplier of tyres to two and three-wheeler manufacturers (OEMs) as well as the replacement market.
+Supplies are made through a network of depots, distributors and retailers.
 The companys growing OHT business is focused on global markets.
-The company accesses international markets through sales to more than 86 countries world-wide.
+The company accesses international markets through sales to more than 90 countries across the globe.

-The company manufactures tyres in manufacturing sites located in Tamil Nadu and Uttarakhand.
+The company manufacture tyres at its facilities located in Tamil Nadu and Uttarakhand.
 Products are precision engineered to provide superior performance in different conditions.
-Product range includes two and three-wheeler tyres, industrial pneumatic tyres, farm and implement tyres, floatation and other multi-purpose tyres.
+Product range includes two & three-wheeler tyres, industrial pneumatic tyres, farm and implement tyres, floatation and other multi-purpose tyres.
 The companys tyres are designed to global standards with high-quality and advanced technology and are sold under the brand name of "TVS Eurogrip", "TVS Tyres" and "Eurogrip".

 GLOBAL ECONOMY